LRvdLinden/uptimerobot_dd_addon/README.md

 - when you want to use the `tap-action` function, delete `#` and fill in the `url: 'https/'` to the function
 - when you want to monitor shorter or longer then 3 days, change the value `hours_to_show:`
 - change the `alias:` `ok:` `ko:` name into `online`, `offline`, `up` or `down`
-- copy the above string as muth as you need for each `binary_sensor`
+- copy the above string if you need more cards for more `binary_sensor`

 ### Result